giellalt/giellalt.github.io/dicts/nds/NDSTroubleshooting.md

 Try switching internationalization languages and see if the problem remains: if it does not, then the problem is likely somewhere in a .po file, which means that somewhere there is a string containing HTML that is not properly escaped.
-This can be tricky to debug, but will usually arise by looking at svn diffs, and comparing to working versions.
+This can be tricky to debug, but will usually arise by looking at Git diffs, and comparing to working versions.